SPRING

 Origins: Palermo, Sicily (Islands)

-Bronze-extruded long pierced pasta with anchovies, tomatoes, pine nuts, raisins and bread crumbs
+Bronze-extruded long pasta with anchovies, tomatoes, pine nuts, raisins and bread crumbs

 This beloved recipe has no single origin story, but its ingenuity is undisputed.
 Some trace its roots to Sicilian emigrants yearning to recreate the flavours of home during long, dark winters in the north.
 Others say it emerged from the ingenuity of farm workers, relying on easily transportable and shelf-stable ingredients like anchovies and breadcrumbs.
-What unites these tales is the spirit of adaptation—anchovies taking the place of seasonal sardines and breadcrumbs transforming humble leftovers into crunchy gold.
-With every bite, Bucatini c’anciova e muddica tells a story of tradition, thrift, and timeless Sicilian flavour.
+Regardless of its precise beginnings, what unites these tales is the spirit of adaptation—anchovies taking the place of seasonal sardines and breadcrumbs transforming humble leftovers into crunchy gold—the ability to transform simple, everyday ingredients into something that is spectacularly Sicilian.

 Linguine con sugo alla crema di peperoni